 Your localization partner can help you in diverse ways.
 They are there to remind you that localization doesn’t stop at your app.
 It needs to extend to your marketing content, or else international users aren’t going to find it.

 It will be critical that you curate content in the Google Play Store for your target markets.
 Translated keywords need to match what local users are actually searching.
 Translated app descriptions need to speak to what users want and what they can expect to find in your product.
 Linguists need to be aware of localized Google Play standards for the item storefront, or your app may not rank.

 Once your app launches in a market, you may need localized marketing support beyond the app store.
 It might be press releases and marketing materials, trainings, or promotional events—every market will be different.
-That is why it is so important that your localization partner doesn’t just understand the fine points of translation, but also has a deep understanding of your product and target markets to help guide your efforts.
+That is why it is so important that your localization partner doesn’t just understand how to implement localization in Android, but also has a deep understanding of your product and target markets to help guide your efforts.